ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 <br>
 <h2>Humanistic Framework</h2>

-These fields encompass finance, economics, history, etc. In here, the key node is a composite of a behavior, an entity/actor, and a view.
+These fields encompass finance, economics, history, etc. In here, the key node is a composite of a player.
+A player has a view/context and behaviors stem from it.
 We draw connections to build a _situation_ to other nodes.
 A cheap heuristic would be to ask _who_, _what_ and _why_.

-A _situation_ is a complex interplay of different actors/parties.
+A _situation_ is a complex interplay of different players.
 The trick is to hold multiple actors in your head and connect their interactions together by asking who and why.

 Then, we can ask historically how a situation has evolved and how it will play out in the future.

 So, the first step in any similar situation is to ask 'who'.
-Who are the parties in this situation?
-Remember, the denser/more nodes there are in your situation, the better your understanding.
-Then, you ask 'what'.
-What are they doing and why are they doing it?
-Then you try to piece together more information that a node or party has, to emulate their perspective and context.
-Then you have some clue as to why they did what.
+Who are the players?
+What are their actions?
+Why did they did it?
+And there

 <blockquote>